CS Tutorials

 How to Install TestNG in Eclipse IDE

-There are two methods of installing TestNG in Eclipse for selenium WebDriver, one is installing TestNG from update site using “Install New Software” option available on the help menu and another method is installing from Eclipse Marketplace.
-Following are the step by step guide for installing TestNG in Eclipse IDE using different methods.
+There are two methods of installing TestNG in Eclipse for Selenium WebDriver: one is installing TestNG from the update site using the “Install New Software” option available on the help menu, and another method is installing from Eclipse Marketplace.
+Following is the step-by-step guide for installing TestNG in Eclipse IDE using different methods.

 Use the following steps to download and install TestNG in Eclipse from the update site.

-Step1: Open Eclipse IDE.
-Go to help menu and click on the option “Install new software” as shown on the image below.
+Step 1: Open Eclipse IDE.
+Go to the help menu and click on the option “Install new software,” as shown in the image below.

 Click on "Install New Software"

-Step2: On the new window, click on “Add” button.
-Give the name i.e. “TestNG” and place “http://beust.com/eclipse” on the location field, then click on “Add” button.
+Step 2: On the new window, click on the “Add” button.
+Give the name, i.e., “TestNG,” and place “http://beust.com/eclipse” in the location field, then click on the “Add” button.

 Enter location of the site

-Step3: When searching for the available software finished, give the check mark on “TestNG” and then click on next button.
+Step 3: When the search for the available software is finished, give the check mark on “TestNG” and then click on the next button.

 Selecting the available software

-Step4: On the next window, it will ask to accept the terms of license agreement.
+Step 4: On the next window, it will ask to accept the terms of the license agreement.
 So click on “I accept the terms of the license agreement” and then click on the Finish button.

-Step5: On the process of installing the plugin, it may give the security warning message.
+Step 5: In the process of installing the plugin, it may give a security warning message.
 Click on “OK” to continue the installation.

 Security warning

-Step6: When the installation completed, it will ask to restart the application.
+Step 6: When the installation is completed, it will ask to restart the application.
 Click on “Yes” to restart the Eclipse IDE.

 2. Install TestNG from Eclipse Marketplace

-It was a much easy method of installing TestNG on Eclipse than the previous method.
-Use the following steps in order to install TestNG in Eclipse from Eclipse Marketplace.
+It was a much easier method of installing TestNG on Eclipse than the previous method.
+Use the following steps to install TestNG in Eclipse from Eclipse Marketplace.

 Eclipse Marketplace

-Step2: Drag the “Install” button provided on the Eclipse Marketplace page and drop to the running Eclipse workspace.
+Step 2: Drag the “Install” button provided on the Eclipse Marketplace page and drop it into the running Eclipse workspace.
 I have also added an external install button below that is provided by Eclipse Marketplace.
-You can directly drag and drop install given below.
+You can directly drag and drop the install given below.

 Drag to your running Eclipse* workspace. *Requires Eclipse Marketplace Client

 It should require “Eclipse Marketplace Client” installed on the Eclipse IDE.
-To verify whether the “Eclipse Marketplace Client” installed on IDE, go to help menu and observe whether “Eclipse Marketplace” link available as shown on the image below.
+To verify whether the “Eclipse Marketplace Client” is installed on the IDE, go to the help menu and observe whether the “Eclipse Marketplace” link is available as shown in the image below.

 Showing Eclipse Marketplace